akamai/terraform-provider-akamai/docs/guides/get_started_datastream.md

 Copy this snippet to the rule tree files in properties you created the stream for.
 You can also create a new `.json` file with the snippet and insert it to the property rule tree by adding `"#include:example-file.json"` under the `children` array.
 See [Referencing sub-files from a template](../data-sources/property_rules_template.md#referencing-sub-files-from-a-template) for more information.

-If you wish to customize how your data stream is handled, see the [`datastream` behavior in the PAPI Catalog Reference](https://developer.akamai.com/api/core_features/property_manager/vlatest.html#datastream).
+If you wish to customize how your data stream is handled, see the [`datastream` behavior in the PAPI documentation](https://techdocs.akamai.com/property-mgr/reference/latest-datastream).

 ## Activate the property version